 Soon, a brief bibliography associated with COSP and each of these observations is proposed.
 Don't hesitate to let us know important omissions.

-How is taking care of CFMIP-obs ?
+Who is taking care of CFMIP-obs ?

 CFMIP-OBS dataset is the result of a community effort.